opendistro-for-elasticsearch/sql/docs/experiment/ppl/interfaces/protocol.rst

 Introduction
 ============

-For the protocol, SQL plugin provides response formats in the JDBC format.
+For the protocol, PPL endpoint provides response formats in the JDBC format.
 JDBC format is widely used because it provides schema information and more functionality such as pagination.
 Besides JDBC driver, various clients can benefit from the detailed and well formatted response.

 Request/Response Format